JinzhenHu/OnSight_Pathology/README.md

 https://onsightpathology.github.io/

-This document describes how to run OnSight Pathology locally, how to build the application from source, and where to find model training pipelines.
+This document describes how to run OnSight Pathology MacOS version locally, how to build the application from source, and where to find model training pipelines.

 ---